Update on Springhill’s services during the Coronavirus crisis

 To make sure we keep as many people as safe as possible, our face to face one-to-one counselling sessions remain suspended along with our Bereavement Group Meetings and Remembrance Services.
 Our teams are still providing remote bereavement and counselling support via telephone and video call.

-Volunteers, including work experience and student work placements are advised not to attend the Hospice, Fundraising Office or Charity Shops.
-The Hospice is currently being supported by a core team of volunteers providing essential services at the Hospice.
+We have started to welcome back a small number of Volunteers to providing essential support and services at Springhill.
+Work experience and student work placements are advised not to attend the Hospice, Fundraising Office or Charity Shops.
 Volunteers can contact the Volunteer Coordinator for an update on the status of their volunteer role if required.

-All Fundraising Events scheduled between March and August are being cancelled or postponed to ensure the safety of our supporters.
-We are working hard to review our fundraising events and ensure that supporters can remain safe when raising funds for Springhill.
-In line with Government guidance, we temporarily closed our Charity Shops on 18.03.2020.
+Our fundraising activities remain under constant review to ensure the safety of our supporters.
+In line with Government guidance and the announcement of the national lockdown we are temporarily closing our Charity Shops again until further notice.
 We are following the latest guidance and putting plans in place to reopen our shops as soon as is safely possible.

 All education courses and training (including new staff/volunteer inductions), planned to take place at the Hospice are suspended until further notice.